NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 - Does the steps in [What happens when a NuGet package is installed](../concepts/package-installation-process.md).
 - Displays applicable license terms in the console window with implied agreement.
 If you don't agree to the terms, you should uninstall the package.
 - Adds a reference to the package in the project file and in **Solution Explorer** under the **References** node.
-You must save the project to see the changes in the project file directly.
+You must save the project before you can see the changes in the project file.

 By default, `Install-Package` adds the package to the default project the console window specifies.
 To add the package to a project that isn't the default, use the `-ProjectName` option.
 For example, to add the `Elmah.MVC` package to the non-default `UtilitiesLib` project, run the following command: